zhyan0603/GPUMDkit/README.md

 ## Installation
 To install `GPUMDkit`, follow these steps:

-1. Clone the repository or download the `gpumdkit.sh` file.
+1. Clone the repository or download the whole project.

 2. Set the `GPUMD_path` and `GPUMDkit_path` variables in your `~/.bashrc` file, for example: